 There are many benefits to this treatment.
 Patients typically appreciate the ease with which the procedure works to even out skin and skin tone on both face and neck skin.
 Healing after the procedure is very rapid and requires only minimal care, with all redness subsiding within a week.
 Perhaps one of the biggest benefits for patients, however, is that goals can usually be achieved with only one to two treatments.

 Meet The Doctor: Dr. Behnam is a Fractional CO2 Laser Specialist.
 He specializes in laser resurfacing of the face and has been featured on ABC7 and The Doctors Show performing the procedure.
-Please look below for pictures, videos and testimonials.
+Please look below for pictures, videos, and testimonials.

 Does my skin color matter for fractional CO2 laser resurfacing?

 Yes.
 Skin color and skin tone do matter.
 Patients that have darker skin tone, such as Middle Eastern, Hispanics, and Asians have a higher risk of pigmentation at areas of laser resurfacing compare to white skin individuals.
 Thus, one must be very careful to use the appropriate setting on them in order to prevent unwanted side effects.
-Dr. Behnam is board certified dermatologist and about 80% of his patients are of Hispanic and Asian origin.
-Dr. Behnam specializes in treating acne scar removal Los Angeles for patients of darker skin tones.
+Dr. Behnam is a board-certified dermatologist and about 80% of his patients are of Hispanic and Asian origin.
+Dr. Behnam specializes in treating acne scar removal in Los Angeles for patients of darker skin tones.

 What are Dr. Behnam’s credentials in treating acne scars?

-Dr. Ben Behnam is a board certified dermatologist recognized nationally by Newsweek as one of the top 10 Physicians and Surgeons in the US, with appearances on The Doctors Show, FOX Good Day LA and ABC News.
-Dr. Behnam has appeared on ABC news and The Doctors show performing this exact laser, the CO2 fractional laser.
+Dr. Ben Behnam is a board-certified dermatologist recognized nationally by Newsweek as one of the top 10 Physicians and Surgeons in the US, with appearances on The Doctors Show, FOX Good Day LA, and ABC News.
+Dr. Behnam has appeared on ABC News and The Doctors show performing this exact laser, the CO2 fractional laser.
 Thus he is recognized as an industry leader and expert in the field in the treatment of Fractional CO2 laser resurfacing.